Wednesday, July 29, 2009

 Heat oven to 400 degrees F. Line a baking sheet with parchment paper and set aside.
 If using an electric mixer: In the bowl of an electric stand mixer fitted with the paddle attachment combine flour, sugar, baking powder, salt, and lemon zest and low speed until just mixed.
 Add cold butter cubes to the flour mixture and turn on mixer to medium for a few minutes until mixture resembles coarse pea or dime-size crumbs.
 Add blueberries and turn on mixer again on very low just until the blueberries lightly combine into the flour/butter mixture.
 Add the egg and heavy cream/buttermilk to the flour mixture on low until just combined or mix in by hand (you may not need all of the liquid if the flour absorbs it all, add most of it at first and add the last bit if necessary).
 If mixing by hand: In a large bowl combine flour, sugar, baking powder, salt, and lemon zest.
 Add cold butter cubes to the flour mixture and work the butter into the flour mixture, using your fingers or a pastry cutter, until the mixture resembles coarse pea or dime-size crumbs.
 Be careful not to overwork the mixture or the butter will soften too much and the resulting scones will not be flaky.
 Add the blueberries and toss well.
 Then add the egg and the heavy cream/buttermilk to the flour mixture and mix until just combined (you may not need all of the liquid if the flour absorbs it all, add most of it at first and add the last bit if necessary).
 The dough will be wet and sticky.

 Scrape dough onto a nicely floured large wooden cutting board or work surface.
-The dough will be sticky, so take extra care flouring your hands and the sides and top of the dough as well, lightly patting it flat and into a rectangle shape, about 3/4 inch think (make sure it doesn't stick!
+The dough will be sticky, so take extra care flouring your hands and the sides and top of the dough as well, lightly patting it flat and into a rectangle shape, about 3/4 inch thick (make sure it doesn't stick!
 Add more flour to the board if necessary).
 Don't overwork the dough, as you want the butter inside to stay as cold as possible until the scones head into the oven, ensuring a flaky result!

 Depending on your preference, you can use a round floured cookie or biscuit cutter to cut circles, or use a bench/dough scraper or knife to cut triangles.
 Flip each cut scone over and place upside down on the parchment lined baking sheet (the bottoms are flatter and will look prettier as the tops of the scones), spacing a couple inches apart.
 Mix a little heavy cream with a dash of water and lightly brush on top of the scones (but not the sides), followed by a sprinkle of coarse sugar.
 Bake scones for 15 to 20 minutes until lightly golden on top.
 Scones can be enjoyed hot out of the oven, warm, or room temperature.
 If you like them warm, lightly reheat them before enjoying the leftovers (if there are any!)